 Teacher- Miss Campanini

-Teacher (Wednesday afternoons) – Mrs Carmichael who will teach Grammar revision and Computing in this half term.
+Teacher (Wednesday afternoons) – Mrs Carmichael who will RE and French this half term.

 Teaching Assistant (Monday-Friday mornings) – Mr Schofield